 Before buying a portable generator, you will want to check the customer reviews to see how others are enjoying their purchase.

-At the time of this writing, this generator has a 3.3 out of 5 star rating on Amazon (click to read buyer reviews on Amazon).
+At the time of this writing, this generator has a 3.3 out of 5-star rating on Amazon.

 While most of the reviews were in favor of most of the features, the most popular downfall I was able to find was the quality of the wheels.
 Many customers felt that the wheels could have been constructed to be a little stronger.